Strides of Hope 2017-18

 Yes, you can train on your own and still fundraise for Team Asha Austin.
 Please get in touch with us and we will tell you more about how to do this.

 The benefits are available to all Team Asha runners.
-However, if you live in Austin, we recommend that you train with our recommended training partner, which will be announced soon.
+However, if you live in Austin, we recommend that you train with us.
 If you are unable to do so, please contact one of the SOH coordinators to discuss this, and we will assist you in arriving at a solution that best fits your needs.

-No. We recommend registering for the race early to guarantee a place for yourself.
+No. We recommend registering for the target race early to guarantee a place for yourself.

 No. Runners will have to cover registration fees on their own.

-Team Asha trains mainly for the Austin full marathon and half marathon, and the 3M Half Marathon/Relay for the half-marathon program as the main target races; these are on February 20, 2011, and January 30, 2011 respectively.
+Team Asha-Austin mainly trains for half/full marathons in Austin.
+Session 1 target race is Decker half marathon.
+Session 2 target race is Austin full marathon or half marathon.
 However, it is entirely up to the individual runners to decide which races they are targeting–after consulting with their coaches.
 Each runner’s training schedule will vary accordingly to satisfy this goal.
-(Race calendar)

-No. Each race is optional.
+No. All races except target race are optional.
 It is entirely up to the runner to decide which race(s) he/she wants to run other than the target race.
 It is highly recommended to do a couple of shorter races (i.e., those with distances less than what the runner is aiming for in the target race) in the run up to the main target races so that the runner gets a feel for what it’s like to run in a race atmosphere.

 Yes.
 You will have to take care of your own airfare, accommodation and other race-related expenses, as these will not be covered by Asha.

-Feel free to contact any of the program coordinators or mentors to discuss any questions or concerns you may have.
+Feel free to contact any of the program coordinators to discuss any questions or concerns you may have.

 Register for the program.
 We will email you the commitment form and have you on your way to your training!